-With Defence Industry being required to grow significantly over the next decade, we are going to need to look for ways of growing our experienced workforce.
-Here are a few thoughts relating to overseas workers.
+With defence industry being required to grow significantly over the next decade, new ways of growing an experienced workforce are needed.
+Here’s the situation as it stands regarding overseas workers.

-That old chestnut.
-Over the years, I have seen that many, many expat workers with very rare skill sets have to return to their home country because they have not been able to secure employment here solely because local industry is unable to get them a security clearance.
+At Kinexus, we have seen many examples of expat workers with very rare skill sets having to return to their home country because they have not been able to secure employment here solely because local industry is unable to get them a security clearance.
 This is despite each individual usually operating under a waiver as they are cleared in their home country.
-I’m not saying that one country’s clearance should automatically translate to another, but the ADF seems to cope with this under very similar circumstances with transfers from other country’s armed forces, and industry is missing a valuable source of potential recruits.

-I have seen many of our engineering and project management professionals make the move overseas when our Defence Industry contracted from 2010-2016.
-These people will have gained invaluable overseas experience that they can combine with their previous Australian experience, and we now have the challenging opportunities that will entice them back.
+Many Australian engineering and project management professionals made the move overseas when our defence industry contracted from 2010-2016.
+These people have since gained invaluable overseas experience that they can combine with their previous Australian experience, and Aussie defence industry now has the challenging opportunities that will entice them back.

 Any way that we can efficiently grow the industry gene pool will ultimately help us reduce risk and cost, and being innovative with the way we access the global supply of talent is an obvious place to look.